Xilinx/mlir-aie/programming_examples/ml/bottleneck/README.md

 # <ins>Bottleneck Block</ins>
 ## Introduction
 The bottleneck block is a key component in deep neural network architectures like ResNet.
 It is designed to help address the challenge of training deep networks by reducing computational costs while maintaining or improving performance.
-This README provides an overview of the process and considerations for accelerating a bottleneck block on a single NPU column.
+This README provides an overview of the process and considerations for accelerating a bottleneck block on a single NPU column using four AI Engine (AIE) cores.

 ## Bottleneck Block Overview